 - a.
-Changeable Copy: If changeable copy is used, it shall be an integrated component of the sign and shall only include static messages. - b.
+Changeable Copy: If changeable copy is used, it shall be an integrated component of the sign and shall only include static messages, regardless if the sign includes manually or electronically changeable copy. - b.
 Illumination: Wall signs on single-tenant buildings and multiple-tenant buildings may be illuminated internally or by externally-mounted lights. - c.
-Electronic Message Signs: Electronic message sign components shall not be permitted. - d.
 Multiple-tenant Building Consistency: The sign envelope that tenants may use and the regulations to maintain consistent sign appearance shall be identified during the permitting process.
 The sign envelope shall not exceed 150% of the allowable wall sign area for each tenant space. - 2.
 Awning Signs: Awning signs shall be permitted on single-tenant buildings and multiple-tenant buildings provided the following conditions are met.
 All awning signs shall be counted toward the maximum cumulative square footage for permanent building signs.

-Awning Sign Single-tenant Building Multiple-tenant Building Maximum Quantity 2 1 per tenant Maximum Sign Area 20 square feet total 20 square feet per tenant Maximum Projection From Building 6 feet 6 feet
+1 0 1 Awning Sign Single-tenant Building Multiple-tenant Building Maximum Quantity 2 1 per tenant Maximum Sign Area 20 square feet total 20 square feet per tenant Maximum Projection From Building 6 feet 6 feet